LeToNode/Play2.0-CN-doc/sandbox/Tips.md

     )
 ```

+        *Note:* this wil only compile `stylesheets/bootstrap/bootstrap.less` and `stylesheets/*.less` files.
+If you have any other LESS files in other subdirectories under `stylesheets`; adjust the function accordingly.

-    * Override the default `lessEntryPoints` setting key with the new function
+    * Override the default `lessEntryPoints` setting key with the new function:
 ```
     val main = PlayProject(appName, appVersion, appDependencies, mainLang = JAVA).settings(
         lessEntryPoints <<= baseDirectory(customLessEntryPoints)